 Before I discuss what is causing the allergies I have some interesting facts for you.

-- Up to 25% of Rex cats that are in need of assistance from rescue organizations are there because their new owners cannot cope with their allergic reaction to their Rex cat.
+Up to 25% of Rex cats that are in need of assistance from rescue organisations are there because their new owners cannot cope with their allergic reaction to their Rex cat.
 Cats bought because of their so-called hypoallergenic nature.

-- A study of 321 patients with allergies showed that dark-coloured cats where 4 times more likely to cause more sneezing, wheezing and overall allergy-symptom than light-coloured cats did.
+A study of 321 patients with allergies showed that dark-coloured cats were 4 times more likely to cause more sneezing, wheezing and overall allergy-symptom than light-coloured cats did.

 It is also very important to note that up to 50% of people who are allergic to cats will not get any immediate symptoms.
 So always check with your Dr first via skin prick tests and have multiple visits to catteries, over a period of months to test your reaction to particular breeds.